New for 2026 Santander Retirement Mortgages. It is not available on the shopping comparison websites.

 Santander Mortgages for Over 60s

-Santander also caters to the over 60s demographic, providing mortgage options that consider the unique needs of this age group.
+Santander also caters to the over-60s demographic, providing mortgage options that address the unique needs of this age group.
 For additional funds against your home, you might consider the Nationwide Further Advance.

-Calculating Loan Repayments on mortgages for over 70s
+Calculating Loan Repayments on mortgages for the over-70s

 Calculating potential loan repayments is more straightforward with tools like the Natwest loans rates calculator, which can aid in financial planning.